danielcifuentes54/aws-security-specialty/README.md

 ### AWS Client VPN

-* Connect from your computer usiing OpenVPN to your private network in AWS and on-premises
+* Connect from your computer using OpenVPN to your private network in AWS and on-premises
 * Authentication types:
   * Active Directory (Microsoft)
   * Mutual Authentication (certificates)